w.secrets: Secret

 The input fields “string_value” or “bytes_value” specify the type of the secret, which will determine the value returned when the secret value is requested.
 Exactly one must be specified.

 Throws RESOURCE_DOES_NOT_EXIST if no such secret scope exists.
 Throws RESOURCE_LIMIT_EXCEEDED if maximum number of secrets in scope is exceeded.
-Throws INVALID_PARAMETER_VALUE if the key name or value length is invalid.
+Throws INVALID_PARAMETER_VALUE if the request parameters are invalid.
 Throws PERMISSION_DENIED if the user does not have permission to make this API call.
+Throws MALFORMED_REQUEST if request is incorrectly formatted or conflicting.
+Throws BAD_REQUEST if request is made against Azure KeyVault backed scope.

 Parameters: